What is a US International Student Visa?

 For example, most universities require international students to have a F-1 student visa for academic studies, but if you want to attend work- or study-based exchange and visitor programs in the US, you need to apply for a J-1 student visa.

-As the most popular type of student visa, a F-1 student visa is required for international students to attend an accredited college or a university in the US, an English language institute, or if your course of study is more than 18 hours a week.
+As the most popular type of student visa, a F-1 student visa enables international students to attend an accredited college or a university in the US, an English language institute, or if your course of study is more than 18 hours a week.
 The F-1 student visa process starts after your application to a US institution (certified by the Student and Exchange Visitor Program, or SEVP) is accepted.

 As an international student on a F-1 student visa, you are expected to complete your studies by the expiration date included on your I-20 form (also known as the Certificate of Eligibility for Nonimmigrant Student Status, provided by the US college or university you have been accepted to).
 So, if your expiration date is June 30, 2025, you must earn your degree before that date.